JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 - The simplest option to set up is [WSL2](https://learn.microsoft.com/en-us/windows/wsl/setup/environment), the Windows Subsystem for Linux.
 With this option, you can safely ignore all Windows installation notes (except for that regarding Unicode support), and follow the instructions for Linux machines with the *apt*-package manager (e.g., Debian, Ubuntu, etc).
 WSL2 generally provides excellent compatability and a smooth overall experience.
 The potential downside of WSL2 is that some users have experienced significant slowdown compared to native tools.
 - The other option is to use bash shell emulator such as Git Bash or Cygwin.
 These tools require more work to set up, but can have better performance.
 After installing the shell, you will need to install a git client and common development tools (e.g., GNU Make, rm, sort, rev, etc).
 Instructions for these are below.

-[Git Bash](https://git-scm.com/downloads) is a custom terminal for Windows users packaged with `git` and other various generally used *nix system tools.
+[Git Bash](https://git-scm.com/downloads) is a custom terminal for Windows users packaged with `git` and other various generally used *nix system tools (including GNU `grep`).
 The installation is process is fairly simple; you will need to download their [Git Bash installer](https://git-scm.com/downloads) and run it.
 The installer will give you a series of steps, please go through them, leaving all options shown default, unless you specifically know what each option does.
 Once it's been installed, you can open it by pressing the four-flagged Windows key and searching for "Git Bash", clicking on the "Git Bash" application showing up (this will open up a black terminal window which you can use).
 From there, you should be able to run "git --version" and get output displaying the Git version of your installation.

 [Cygwin](https://cygwin.com/) provides a suite of commonly used GNU and Open Source tools in many development workflows.
-It provides shell tool functionality similar to many Unix-like systems.
+It provides shell tool functionality similar to many Unix-like systems (including GNU `grep`).
 You should download the [Cygwin Installer](https://cygwin.com/install.html) and run it.
 It will guide you through your Cygwin installation, where you might need to pick a download mirror.
 Try to pick a mirror with the same TLD as your country (e.g., '.ca' preferred for Canadians -- this will likely give you a lower latency and generally faster download), but it might still end up taking a bit of time.
 At the package list window, please make sure to search for "make" and double-click it's "Skip" entry (it should show a specific version and be marked for installation), and then search for "util-linux" and double-click it's "Skip" entry (it should show a specific version and be marked for installation).
 If you would like to install any other packages you're interested in, please feel free to do so.
 After having selected the packages, please click "Next" to confirm the list of packages that you're installing, and then "Install" to begin the installation.

 Once Cygwin and the packages have been installed, you can access the installed tools by pressing the four-flagged Windows key and searching for "Cygwin", clicking on the "Cygwin" application showing up (this will open up a black terminal window which you can use).
 From there, you should be able to run "git --version" and get output displaying the Git version of your installation.
 Additionally, you should also be able to access other common tools, such as `rm`, `rev`, `sort`, and [more](https://cygwin.com/packages/package_list.html).